-NMAD295, NMAD495 New Media Arts-for one-on-one learning with an independent media artist or graphic artist.
+CINE 295,CINE 495 for one-on-one learning with an independent media artist

 CRWR295, CRWR495 Creative Writing-for one-on-one learning with a writer.

 ANTH101 Cultural Anthropology (3 credits)

 This course is an introduction to the field of cultural anthropology from an applied perspective.
 Topics discussed include: language, economics, kinship, marriage, gender, political organization, religion, and the arts.